Gastón Gaudio career statistics

 This is a list of the main career statistics of Argentine professional tennis player Gastón Gaudio.

 Historic Achievements

 By winning the 2004 French Open, Gaudio became the first Argentine to win a Grand Slam since Guillermo Vilas in 1979, and the first man ever to win a Grand Slam after losing the first set 6–0.
-He became the fifth-lowest-ranked player to win a Grand Slam, and the only men together with Novak Djokovic to date in the open era to win a Grand Slam having saved match points in the final.
+He became the fifth-lowest-ranked player to win a Grand Slam, and the only man together with Novak Djokovic and Carlos Alcaraz to date in the open era to win a Grand Slam having saved match points in the final.